nsyousef/ac215_Group_127_2473879/src/data-processor/README.md

 # data-processor

-The purpose of this microservice is to convert the raw datasets into a finalized format for processing.
+The purpose of this microservice is to convert the raw datasets into a standardized format and conduct label harmonization.
+The final output file, `metadata_all_harmonized.csv`,  contains all the formatted metadata that is needed to start model training.

 ## Instructions to Run the data-processor Pipeline